Code-Institute-Submissions/milestone-project-113/README.md

 3. Hero image slider was not loading.

-   - Moved the hhero-image-slider.js script to the bottom of the body tag so the script wasn't loaded until after the DOM had loaded.
+   - Moved the hero-image-slider.js script to the bottom of the body tag so the script wasn't loaded until after the DOM had loaded.

-4. Images in the Discover the Best of Australia carousel were not being returned by the Google Places API.
+4. Images in the discover the best of Australia carousel were not being returned by the Google Places API.

    - Took my account out of trial mode in the Google Console.